marvinwu/awesome-data-pipeline/README.md

 ## Concepts

-* [Data Science for Startups: Data Pipelines](https://towardsdatascience.com/data-science-for-startups-data-pipelines-786f6746a59a) - "evolution of data pipeline technology"
+* [Data Science for Startups: Data Pipelines](https://towardsdatascience.com/data-science-for-startups-data-pipelines-786f6746a59a) - "The Evolution of Data Pipelines, Four Eras "
 * [The Data Experience](https://medium.com/the-data-experience/building-a-data-pipeline-from-scratch-32b712cfb1db) "Explains the concepts of data pipelines"